louwrentius/storagefancontrol/README.md

 Fan speed is governed by PWM fan controls and sensors as supported by Linux under /sys/class/hwmon, such as /sys/class/hwmon/hwmon2/device/pwm2.

+This script has been updated to handle multiple PWM devices.

 Fan control is coverned by the control loop feedback mechanism [PID][pid].
 Here is a [nice intro][video01] on PID.
 By using PID, the script always finds the optimal fan speed no matter what the circumstances are.